Miranda July: Writing

 It won the Frank O'Connor International Short Story Award on September 24, 2007.
 In The New York Times, Sheelah Kolhatkar gave the collection a mixed review: "A handful of these stories are sweet and revealing, although in many cases the attempt to create 'art' is too self-conscious, and the effort comes off as pointlessly strange."

+Kirkus Reviews commented that the collection is "a smart, original collection" and "an accomplished debut collection of 16 stories, simultaneously bizarre and achingly familiar."
+Writing in The Guardian, Josh Lacey called the volume "a fabulous collection," saying that "although a few read like experiments that didn't quite work, the majority of the 16 stories in No One Belongs Here More Than You are blisteringly good."

 As of 2015 the collection has more than 200,000 copies in circulation.

 It Chooses You

 July's non-fiction story collection It Chooses You was published by McSweeney's in 2011.

-While procrastinating the writing of her screenplay The Future in 2009, July criss-crossed Los Angeles accompanied by photographer Brigitte Sire to meet a random selection of PennySaver sellers, glimpsing thirteen surprisingly moving and profoundly specific realities, along the way shaping her film, and herself, in unexpected ways.
-The work received mixed reviews with fans citing the collection's "lasting impression" of realistic struggle and critics citing the mumblecore-influenced artist's writing style as a "cheap trick" in text-format.
+While procrastinating during the writing of her screenplay The Future in 2009, July criss-crossed Los Angeles accompanied by photographer Brigitte Sire to meet a random selection of PennySaver sellers, glimpsing thirteen surprisingly moving and profoundly specific realities, along the way shaping her film, and herself, in unexpected ways.
+The work received mixed reviews, with fans citing the collection's "lasting impression" of realistic struggle and critics citing the mumblecore-influenced artist's writing style as a "cheap trick" in text-format.